Museum of The Lost Truth: A Lithuanian Drama

 Care must be taken to avert what is worse than just a museum of lost truth: a Judenrein Museum of the Lost Truth. . .

-This entry was posted in Commemorations for Destroyed Communities, Evaldas Balčiūnas, Lithuania, Litvak Affairs, Museums, News & Views, Politics of Memory, Šeduva (Sheduva, Shádeve, Shádov) and its Free-of-Jewish-Staff "Museum of the Lost Shtetl", South Africa and tagged , , , , , , .
+This entry was posted in Commemorations for Destroyed Communities, Evaldas Balčiūnas, Lithuania, Litvak Affairs, Museums, News & Views, Politics of Memory, Šeduva (Sheduva, Shádeve, Shádov) and its "Museum of the Lost Shtetl", South Africa and tagged , , , , , , .
 Bookmark the permalink.

 Return to Top